osrslogs/osrs-exchange/README.md

 Returns the daily and average price history of an item.
 The entires are represented by [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) keys with the related price as the value.

-Note: This method can not be used from a browser due to `Cross-Origin Resource Sharing` being disabled on the Old School RuneScape hiscores API.
+Note: This method can not be used from a browser due to `Cross-Origin Resource Sharing` being disabled on the Old School RuneScape exchange API.

 | Parameter | Required | Note                 |
 | --------- | -------- | -------------------- |